 - No cuts on the body

-- Almost all patients maintain potency, which is common with other procedures
+- Almost all patients maintain potency, which is familiar with other procedures.

 Disadvantages of HIFU

-- No pathology (no tissue) to be examined following the procedure
+- No pathology (no tissue) is to be examined following the procedure

 - Not covered by many insurance plans.

-- The long term data on results is still under evaluation.
-Short term 5-10 year data appears to be comparable to surgery and radiation.
+- The long-term data on results is still under evaluation.
+However, short-term 5-10 year data appears comparable to surgery and radiation.

 Further information about HIFU can be found at www.edap-tms.com and www.internationalhifu.com

 2) Advanced Prostate Cancer

 Prostate cancer is considered advanced when cancer cells have spread to other body parts—or metastasized.
 When cancer has spread beyond the prostate, complete prostate removal or destruction of cancer tissue by radiation or cryosurgery is unnecessary.
 For stage T3 and T4 prostate cancer, studies show that combining ADT with radiation can improve survival.